Huygens' cycloidal pendulum: an elementary derivation: The elementary solution

-Now the second trick: to give suitable orientation to the three sides of $PRQ$ in order for them to be interpreted as vectors and to described the triangle through the following algebraic equation:
+Now the second trick: to give suitable orientations to the three sides of the triangle $PRQ$ in order for them to be interpreted as \emph{vectors} of the Euclidean plane.
+This, in particular, allows the triangle itself to be represented through an algebraic equation, like for instance